nnk465/rust-blackjack/README.md

 # rust-blackjack
-blackjack made with rust
+A command line blackjack made with rust.
-differents strategys are tested in others branchs
+Differents strategys are tested in others branchs